Floorp-Projects/Floorp/addon-sdk/source/doc/module-source/sdk/tabs.md

 [app tab](http://support.mozilla.com/en-US/kb/what-are-app-tabs).

 @prop [onOpen] {function}
-A callback function that will be registered for the 'open' event.
+A callback function that will be registered for 'open' event.
 This is an optional property.
 @prop [onClose] {function}
-A callback function that will be registered for the 'close' event.
+A callback function that will be registered for 'close' event.
 This is an optional property.
 @prop [onReady] {function}
-A callback function that will be registered for the 'ready' event.
+A callback function that will be registered for 'ready' event.
 This is an optional property.
 @prop [onLoad] {function}
-A callback function that will be registered for the 'load' event.
+A callback function that will be registered for 'load' event.
 This is an optional property.
 @prop [onPageShow] {function}
-A callback function that will be registered for the 'pageshow' event.
+A callback function that will be registered for 'pageshow' event.
 This is an optional property.
 @prop [onActivate] {function}
-A callback function that will be registered for the 'activate' event.
+A callback function that will be registered for 'activate' event.
 This is an optional property.
 @prop [onDeactivate] {function}
-A callback function that will be registered for the 'deactivate' event.
+A callback function that will be registered for 'deactivate' event.
 This is an optional property.
 </api>